 Visit Mount Rushmore

-Lunch/free time at Wall Drugs
+Lunch/free time at Wall Drug in Wall, SD

 Day 24